 - 1.1.
 Selected karez systems rehabilitated - 1.2.
 Rehabilitation and conservation plan developed for further rehabilitation and long-term conservation - 1.3.
 Short-term employment created - 2.1.
 Selected community members trained to operate and maintain the system - 2.2.
 Awareness raised on the proper use of the system - 2.3.
 Technical capacity of experts, technicians, enhanced - 2.4.
 Operating policies and procedures for managing the rehabilitated sections put in place - 3.1.
 A network with regional and international experts established in order to ensure continuous exchange of information and expertise on Kahrez systems for the long term conservation b.
-Explain how the Programme relates to the Strategic (UN) Planning Framework guiding the operations of the Fund.
+Strategic (UN) Planning Framework guiding the operations of the Fund.